1805 Info 5a for John Crompton

 |

-Mary agnes Crompton, who married Fredric Tibbits on 20 June 1900, is responsible for the early investigations in to the origin of the line of Thomas of Bridlington.
+Mary Agnes CROMPTON, who was born in the fourth quarter of 1873 (GRO ref: Driffield 9d 276).
+She married Fredric TIBBITS on 20 June 1900, (GRO ref: Bridlington 9d 622), is responsible for the early investigations in to the origin of the line of Thomas of Bridlington.
 On the death of their daughter, Ino, her box of papers was discovered at the sale of properties.
 The contents showed that extensive research had taken place, with Postal Orders for 7 shillings and 6 pence (37½p) being sent to genealogists in York, Leeds and Birmingham, who investigated the Driffield branch of the family name.

 1881 Census Sun/Mon 2/3rd April 1881